Talha Anjum tells haters to ‘work harder’ after being crowned Pakistan’s top artist on Spotify twice

 The rapper had a successful year with his latest album, My Terrible Mind, accumulating almost 84m streams on Spotify.
 His most popular song for the year, ‘Departure Lane’, racked up an impressive 46m streams from 7.5m listeners — averaging around six streams per person.

-The year also had its share of controversies surrounding Anjum, principal among them being his Kathmandu concert in November, where a fan handed him an Indian flag — Indian users accounted for the largest national demographic among Anjum’s listeners this year — which he proceeded to drape over his shoulders.
+The year also had its share of controversies surrounding Anjum, principal among them being his Kathmandu concert in November, where a fan handed him an Indian flag — Indian users accounted for the largest national demographic among Anjum’s listeners this year — which the rapper proceeded to drape over his shoulders.

 While Anjum described his actions on stage as a gesture of respect and love and vowed to do it again in a now-deleted post on X, the public reaction was mixed, with many seeing it as inappropriate at a time when Pakistan-India relations are at their lowest point in decades.
 The rapper offered an unconditional apology to Pakistani fans after being aggressively grilled on television by anchor Nadia Khan.